Privacy Policy - Bounce Teachers

 • The right to data portability in certain circumstances;

-• The right to object to the processing of your personal data that was based on public or legitimate interest;
+• The right to object to the processing of your personal data that was based on a public or legitimate interest;

-• The right not to be subjected to automated decision-making and profiling; and
+• The right not to be subjected to automated decision making and profiling; and

 • The right to withdraw consent at any time.

-Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting Stavros Nicolaou at admin@bounceteachers.com.
+Where you have consented to the Company processing your personal data and sensitive personal data you have the right to withdraw that consent at any time by contacting compliance@bounceteachers.com.
 Please note that if you withdraw your consent to further processing that does not affect any processing done prior to the withdrawal of that consent, or which is done according to another legal basis.

 There may be circumstances where the Company will still need to process your data for legal or official reasons.
 Where this is the case, we will tell you and we will restrict the data to only what is necessary for those specific reasons.

 If you believe that any of your data that the Company processes is incorrect or incomplete, please contact us using the details above and we will take reasonable steps to check its accuracy and correct it where necessary.
+You can also contact us using the above details if you want us to restrict the type or amount of data we process for you, access your personal data or exercise any of the other rights listed above.

 6. Online Profiles